NorthStarUAS/aura-hardware-legacy/README.md

 # aura-cape

 This is a Beaglebone cape designed to interface an ardupilot mega (APM2) with a beaglebone linux computer.
-It has been designed out of 10+ years of active UAS flight control hardware, software, and flight test experience.
-There is a fair bit of thought, experience, different ideas tried, and lessons learned the hard way that have gone into the design choices and development of this system.
+It has been developed based on 10+ years of active UAS flight control hardware, software, and flight test experience.
+There is a fair bit of thought, experience, different ideas tried, and lessons learned the hard way that have gone into the design choices, development, and tuning of this system.

 Primary design goals:

-- Maximize use of existing mature and inexpensive hardware.
+- Maximize use of existing mature, inexpensive, and widely available sub-components.
 - Minimize amount of custom electronic circuits, soldering, and cabling.
 - Easy assembly/fabrication from kit (mostly 0.1" header soldering.)
 - Minimize external wiring rats nest by pushing as many connections as possible onto the cape.
+- High performance, high reliability, production quality flight results.

 Features: